Climate and Energy

 • Sulechów, Poland

-*In some cases TJX chooses not to retain ownership to the renewable energy certificates associated with the installation.
+* In some cases, TJX chooses not to retain ownership to the energy attribute certificates associated with the installation.

 Estimating Scope 3 Emissions